cakef0x/SSA-eAIP/docs/Aerodromes/Reunion/Saint Denis Roland Garros (FMEE)/delivery.md

 # Delivery

 !!! info
-    The Roland Garros airport does not have a dedicated Delivery frequency, as such all Delivery responsibilities are assumed by Roland Garros Ground (FMEE_GND).
+    The Saint-Denis Roland Garros airport does not have a dedicated Delivery frequency, as such all Delivery responsibilities are assumed by Roland Garros Ground (FMEE_GND).

 ## Departure Procedures